Johnniexson/snowt/README.md

 # Snowt

+Snowt as a platform was started with the aim of creating a suitable platforms for individuals and businesses to efficiently manage contacts and notes.
+They can send bulk text messages to contacts either to all at once or by category.
+They can also schedule automated texts messages and calls.

 Open the client-side folder and run npm install, setup ur mongodb database and update the connenction string in the root src/config/db.js file run ng s to run the client-side from the client-side folder and npm start from the root folder to run the server.